 Transactional Lawyering Competition Prize

 This prize recognizes the winners of the Law School’s annual Transactional Lawyering Competition.
 The two-person teams judged to be Best Seller’s Counsel and Best Buyer’s Counsel, respectively, receive an award.
 This prize fund is a gift from an anonymous donor.

 Established in memory of Fredric H. Weisberg, J.D.
 1967, by Marc S. Goldberg, LL.B.
 1967, the Philip Morris Matching Gift Program, and other Law School classmates and friends of Mr. Weisberg.
-Two Weisberg Prizes are awarded annually and at the discretion of the Dean of Cornell Law School: (1) the Fredric Weisberg Prize for the student who performed with the greatest distinction in Constitutional Law; and (2) the Fredric Weisberg Prize for the student who performed with the greatest distinction in Legal Methods.
+The Weisberg Prize is awarded annually and at the discretion of the Dean of Cornell Law School for the student who performed with the greatest distinction in Constitutional Law.

 West Publishing Company Awards